-To remain at the heart of the community, Progressive Credit Union provides financial assistance to local groups and clubs through our Community and Social Responsibility Reserve.
+To remain at the heart of the community, Progressive Credit Union provides financial assistance to groups and clubs within our common bond and other charitable causes.
+At our Annual General Meeting on 2 December 2014, we established a Community and Social Responsibility Reserve to be used for social, cultural or charitable purposes, including community development.
+This reserve is maintained separately from our other finances.